- Rating: PG-13

 Syd’s face registered surprise.
 “How do you know my name?” she asked.

 “No time.
 Don’t touch that!”
 Amelia exclaimed as Sydney reached for the explosives that were attached to her chair.
 “I’m surprised my father sent someone to rescue me,” she added.
 “Which division are you from?”

-Sydney was slightly taken aback about what this woman apparently knew.
+Sydney was slightly taken aback about what this woman knew.
 “SD-6,” she replied.

 “Oh… that’s right.
 I should’ve remembered,” Amelia replied.
 “The C-4 will go off if I leave this chair.
 Those wires there are designed to detonate if the scale over there moves two or three pounds either way,” Amelia explained.
 Sydney silently watched as Christophe explained everything to her.

 “They check up on me every fifteen minutes.
-You have less than, I’d say, 7 minutes to figure out what is in this warehouse that weighs the same as me or how to disable the C-4.”
+So you have less than, I’d say, 7 minutes to figure out what is in this warehouse that weighs the same as me or how to disable the C-4.”
 Sydney examined the setup again.
-The C-4 she and Vaughn disabled when McKenas Cole and his men took over SD-6 was positively primitive compared to the setup attached to Amelia.
+The C-4 she and Vaughn disabled when McKenas Cole and his men took over SD-6 was positively primitive compared to the design attached to Amelia.

 “Amelia’s chair is wired to explosives that are rigged to detonate if she leaves the chair,” Syd reported, sighing.
 “We have less than three minutes to figure out what weighs the same as her,” she finished up.

 “Good luck,” Dixon said.
 Sydney rushed around the almost empty factory and came up with a one hundred thirty-pound tin canister of flour.
 She didn’t see the cameras watching her intently.